kevin-green58/School_District_Analysis/README.md

 Thomas High School was the second highest performing school before and after replacing the scores.
 Removing them did not affect the school's performance relative to other schools.

+- How does replacing the ninth-grade scores affect math and reading scores by grade?

+Repalcing the ninth-grade scores has a negligile affect on math and reading scores of ninth graders.

+-How does replacing the ninth-grade scores affect scores by school spending?

+Replacing the ninth-grade scores had a very minimal affect on scores of schools in the $630-$644 spending range.
+The overall passing rate dropped by approximately 1/10th of a percent.

+- How does replacing the ninth-grade scores affect scores by school size?

+Replacing the ninth-grade scores at Thomas decreased the overall passing rate of medium sized schools by less than 1/10th of a percent.

+- How does replacing the ninth-grade scores affect scores by school type?

+The overall passing rate of charter schools decreased by a negligible amount- less than 1/10th of a percent.